mrdaano/vue-md-editor/readme.md

 # Vue markdown editor
 This is a basic markdown editor made for Vue, based on Bootstrap and Font Awesome.

 **This package is under development right now.
-If you see any bugs pleas report them**
+If you see any bugs please report them**

 ## Pre requirements
 - Install [Font Awesome](https://fontawesome.com/) for the toolbar icons.
-- If you want you can install [Bootstrap](https://getbootstrap.com/) or do the styling custom.
+- If you want you can install [Bootstrap](https://getbootstrap.com/) or do the styling by yourself.

 ## Installation
 First install this package via npm or yarn: